Enet/gobem/README.md

 ### rebuildByFile<sup>[ ]</sup>
 This is a list of files, where all paths are **relative**.
 If a file from the list is changed, rebuilding is triggered.
 By default it's empty array `[]`.
 In case with one file could be a string.

-For example, you can add in this array build.gb and rebuild your project immediately after build instructions have been changed.
+For example, you can add in this array `build.js` (module, which constructs `buildInstructions`) and rebuild your project immediately after build instructions have been changed.

 ### rebuildByTimer<sup>123</sup>
 The time in seconds between two successful rebuldings.
 Default value is `0`, what means that the project aren't rebuilt by timer.